Prescrypto/slate/source/index.html.md

 - You need to create an account on wpci.io, register and get your access token,
 - Once your account is created, register your company's details and create a document, you should get a distinct document id.
 This involves granting access to a Github or Google Docs template,
-- Using this document id, you can create new links for the document using the [**"Create or delete a document link"**](#create-or-delete-a-document-link "Create or delete a document link") endpoint, check the status (signed or not signed) and cancel links,
+- Using this document id, you can create new links for the document using the [**"Create, get or delete a document link"**](#to-create "Create, get or delete a document link") endpoint, check the status (signed or not signed) and cancel links,
 - Check statistics and status of links whenever you want from your [wpci.io](https://api.wpci.io "WPCI Admin Panel") admin panel.
 - Ask for help, we're here to make it easy for you: hola (at) prescrypto.com